Domodan/alx-system_engineering-devops/0x02-shell_redirections/README.md

 `16-whatsnext`
 > The script display lines containing the pattern “root” and 3 lines after them in the file `/etc/passwd`.
 ---
-`103-Star_Wars`
+`17-hidethisword`
-> The script will play the StarWars IV episode in the terminal.
+> The script display all the lines in the file `/etc/passwd` that do not contain the pattern “bin”.
 ---